pharo-open-documentation/pharo-wiki/General/Glossary.md

 This name is used to designate the error that arise when a message is sent to an object but this object does not understand it.
 It also happen that people use the "DNU" shortcut.

 ## Iceberg

+## Image
+A Pharo image is a snapshot of the system memory of the Pharo system at a given moment.
+It is called image since it is a snapshot.
+This is the file where all objects are stored and as such it’s a cross plat-form format.
+An image file contains the live state of all objects of the system (including classes and compiled methods, since they are objects too) at a givenpoint.
+An image is a virtual object container.

 ## Implementors
 For a given selector in the system, implementors are classes that have a method with this selector (they implement the selector).
 For example the implementors of the method `#banana` are all the classes containing a method named `#banana`.